andrewbigelow/CSE-185-Binding-Site-SVM/README.md

 # mVarScan

 This project is for CSE 185.
-It implements a subset of "VarScan" and finds SNPs within a given alligned genome in the form of a mpileup file.
+It implements a subset of "VarScan" and finds SNPs within a given aligned genome in the form of a mpileup file.

 ### REQUIREMENTS:
-- ensure that you have python 3.10 and above
+- Ensure that you have Python 3.10 and above

 ### INSTALLATION:
-- clone the git repository or download the code locally as a ZIP
+- Clone the git repository or download the code locally as a ZIP

 ### BASIC USAGE:
-    path/to/file/main.py [mpileup]
+    python path/to/file/main.py [mpileup]

 ### OPTIONAL:
     -o --out FILENAME (file to output contents to)
-    -m --min-var-frequency FREQUENCY (minumum frequency to call a non-reference a mutation.
-If not called: will auto to 0.2) -h --min-homo-frequency FREQUENCY (minumum frequency to call a non-reference a homozygous mutation.
-If not called: will auto to 0.8)
+    -m --min-var-frequency FREQUENCY (minimum frequency to call a non-reference mutation, default: 0.2) -h --min-homo-frequency FREQUENCY (minimum frequency to call a non-reference homozygous mutation, default: 0.8) -p --pvalue FLOAT (p-value threshold to output SNP, default: 0.99) -r2 --min-reads2 INT (minimum supporting reads at a position to call variants, default: 2)

-    -p --pvalue FLOAT (pvalue threshold to output SNP.
-If not called: will auto to 0.99)
+### OUTPUT:

-### The output will be specific chromosome positions as well as the alternative allele frequency
+The output will specify chromosome positions and the alternative allele frequency.